History of Athens: Rise of Macedon

-Hellenistic and Roman Athens

-Hellenistic era
+Hellenistic period

 Shortly after the death of Alexander the Great, Antipater and Craterus became joint generals of Greece and Macedonia.
 Athens joined Aetolia and Thessaly in facing their power, known as the Lamian War.
 Craterus fell in a battle against Eumenes in 320 BC, leaving Antipater alone to rule for a year, until his death in 319 BC.
 Athens had a central role in the struggle for his succession, when Antipater's son, Cassander, secured the Piraeus leaving Athens without a source of supplies, to contest Antipater's successor, Polyperchon.
 To consolidate power against Cassander, Polyperchon restored Athens's democracy, as it was before the Lamian War.
 However, after losing the fleet one year prior, Polyperchon had to flee Macedon when in 316 BC Cassander secured control of Athens.
 Cassander appointed Demetrius of Phalerum as head of the administration of Athens.
 Demetrius remained in power until 307 BC when Cassander's enemy, Demetrius Poliorcetes captured Athens, and Macedon, ending the short-lived Antipatrid dynasty and installing his own.

 Athens and the rise of the Roman empire

 After the Pyrrhic War (280–275 BC) Rome asserted its hegemony over Magna Graecia and became increasingly involved in Greece and the Balkans peninsula.
 The First Macedonian War (214–205 BC) between the Roman Republic and the Kingdom of Macedon ended with the Treaty of Phoenice.
 During the Second Macedonian War (200–197), the Romans declared "the freedom of Greece" from the Macedonian Kings.
+Athens allied with Rome in that war but Livy said of Athens efforts that "words are the only weapons that the Athenians have left.

 The Roman–Seleucid War (192–188) ended with the Peace of Apamea, and the Third Macedonian War (171–168), after which Macedonian territory was divided into four client republics and Macedonia was formally annexed to the Roman Republic after the Fourth Macedonian War (150–148).
 The Achaean League was defeated and dissolved by the Romans in the Achaean War in 146.
 Greece was divided into the Roman provinces of Macedonia and Achaea; thus, Athens came under Roman rule.